ManwilBahaa/GitBase/README.md

 ```

 - next we need to define some constants
-    - first you need to create a repositor **manually** . this will be the root of your database
+    - first you need to create a repositor **manually** . this will be the root of your bucket
     ```ruby
     let base = "https://api.github.com/repos/{github username}/{repo name}/contents/"
     ```